The Best Cyber Insurance of 2026

 5. Tokio Marine - Best Cyber Insurance for Large Businesses

-Last but not least is Tokio Marine, an ideal cyber insurance provider for larger businesses like Fortune 500 companies.
-In business since 1974, Tokio Marine offers policies worth up to $25 million that cover both cyber liability and data breach insurance.
+Last but not least is Tokio Marine, a strong cyber insurance pick for larger businesses, including Fortune 500 companies.
+Founded in 1879 and a player in the U.S. market since 1974, Tokio Marine offers policies worth up to $25 million that cover both cyber liability and data breach insurance.

 What We Like